Kristoffer Throndsen: Early life

-Kristoffer was probably born sometime around the year 1500 in Seim, Kvinnherad, a municipality in Western Norway.
+Kristoffer was probably born sometime around the year 1500 in Seim in what is now Kvinnherad Municipality in Western Norway.
 His ancestry or even who his parents were has not been widely established, although many theories have been suggested.
-The closest to contemporary sources primarily consist of two 17th century ancestry charts which says his parents were Trond Sigurdsson Rustung of Seim and Karen Koll of Nessa.
+The closest to contemporary sources primarily consist of two 17th-century ancestry charts which says his parents were Trond Sigurdsson Rustung of Seim and Karen Koll of Nessa.
 Another source suggests that his father was Trond Engelbrekston and Karen Koll of Nessa.
 Which makes sense as during his adolescence Kristoffer was the graduate of the arch-Catholic University of Cologne with his cousin Gaute Taraldsson.
 Around the year 1526 to 1527, he moved to Trondheim, where he took service with the Archbishop Olav Engelbrektsson, who was his uncle.
 A diploma from this time diploma.
 Norw.7.789 and diplom.Norw.8.589-97, writes that Olav was the uncle of Christopher.
 Olav was the son of Engelbregt Gunnarsen and Jorunn Ivarsdatter Aspa.
 Engelbregt Gunnarsen was married twice, his second wife was Cecilie Mortensdatter Randa who was the mother of Trond Engelbrekston who was said to have been married to Karen Koll and the father of Kristoffer by some accounts.
 This connection does indicate that Olav was indeed Kristoffer's uncle.